Chesterville, Ontario: Early settlement

 The land in what would become Dundas County was granted in 1784 to United Empire Loyalists, most of whom had fought with the King's Royal Regiment of New York during the American Revolution.
 Chesterville's first settlement was located along the South Nation River on Lots 17 and 18, in Concession 4 of Winchester Township, which was formed in 1798 from the northern portion of Williamsburg Township.
 The plot of land was originally granted in 1797 to Maria Anne Duncan, the daughter of UE Loyalist Colonel Richard Duncan, and namesake of Mariatown.
+Most of the land around Chesterville in Winchester township was originally granted to loyalist veterans and their children: lots north of the river in the 5th concession were originally granted to the Hon.
+John Munro, and lots 12-19 in the 7th concession to Sir Alexander Mackenzie.

 Chesterville pioneer George Hummel purchased the west half of the property from Maria Anne’s estate around 1822 and went about erecting a mill, while John Pliny Crysler purchased the east half of the lot.
 The loft of Hummel's homestead served as the local gathering place during the early years of the village, and political meetings were often held there.
 Much of the land Hummel initially purchased was eventually sold off to pioneering settlers, often for a low price, and the land on which the community hall currently stands was once sold by Hummel for a "single barrel of whiskey".